C++ STL Containers

 4.2 Lambda

-Lambdas are concise but require passing both the type (decltype) and the lambda object, because each lambda has a unique anonymous type.
+• Concise but requires both type (decltype) + lambda object — each lambda has unique anonymous type.

 #include <queue>